Go to the Students section

 If for some reason it was not possible to book you onto any sessions before you arrived, please speak to your line manager and they will arrange for you to be booked onto the next available session.

 During your first few weeks, you can expect to have regular one to one meetings with your line manager.
 The aim of these will be to give you an overview of your induction period, to discuss your role in more detail, and to discuss expectations and any concerns you may have.

 Within your first two weeks, you will also have an initial Personal Development Review (PDR) with your line manager to identify some initial work objectives.
 This is also an opportunity to explore your skills in more detail and identify any development and training needs.

 The IT team is made up of of five departments - Information Systems, Technology, Business Partnerships, Customer Services and Projects (PMO).

-The organisational structure can be viewed here and you can meet the Executive team.
+The organisational structure can be viewed here.

 Systems that you will routinely be using include: